What's Hot

 Although, Google recently has implemented efforts such as:

-Checklists for “inclusive design” to ensure that new services have been tested by the broadest possible audience.
+Checklists for “inclusive design” to ensure that the broadest possible audience has tested new services.

-Facebook now has privacy, security, and safety teams that examine new features and services before they are released.
+Facebook now has privacy, security, and safety teams that examine new features and services before release.

 “Many of our technology-related problems arise because of the unintended repercussions when seemingly benign technologies are used on a vast scale,”